-In preparing the accompanying consolidated financial statements, the Company has reviewed, as determined necessary by the Company's management, events that have occurred after December 31, 2016, through the filing date of the Company's annual report with the U.S. Securities and Exchange Commission.
-The Company reclassified certain prior period amounts to conform to the current period presentation.
+In preparing the accompanying consolidated financial statements, the Company has reviewed, as determined necessary by the Company's management, events that have occurred after December 31, 2017, through the filing date of the Company's annual report with the U.S. Securities and Exchange Commission.
+The Company reclassified certain prior period amounts to conform to the current period presentation (see Recent Accounting Pronouncements).